 Various discovery paths crisscross the park where the double Roman fortifications were rebuilt over 100m.

-The latest addition will be the archaeological museum of the Gallo-Roman city of Alesia, planned for 2018; the antic city indeed stretched beyond the rampart of the oppidum.
+The latest addition is the archaeological museum of the Gallo-Roman city of Alesia, in 2018; the antic city indeed stretched beyond the rampart of the oppidum.

 Coordinates: Lat 47.539049 – Long 4.501111